perladvent/perldotcom/content/article/_pub_2001_10_31_lighter.md

 {
+   "image" : null,
    "authors" : [
       "alex-gough"
    ],
-   "image" : null,
+   "tags" : [],
-   "description" : " Programming can be a stressful game.
-We sit at our machines, day in, day out, endlessly staring at a monitor fathoming where that last devious bug has buried itself.
-It's not surprising then that sometimes it gets to be...", "thumbnail" : "/images/_pub_2001_10_31_lighter/111-perlcpan.jpg", "draft" : null,
    "categories" : "CPAN",
    "date" : "2001-10-31T00:00:00-08:00",
-   "slug" : "/pub/2001/10/31/lighter",
+   "slug" : "/pub/2001/10/31/lighter.html",
    "title" : "The Lighter Side of CPAN",
+   "draft" : null,
-   "tags" : []
+   "thumbnail" : "/images/_pub_2001_10_31_lighter/111-perlcpan.jpg",
+   "description" : " Programming can be a stressful game.
+We sit at our machines, day in, day out, endlessly staring at a monitor fathoming where that last devious bug has buried itself.
+It's not surprising then that sometimes it gets to be..."
 }